mrblomblo/yt-dlp-usage-script/README.md

 It does however sound marginally better than the regular mp3 file that you get from the script, but that may just be a placebo.

 ## Why did I create this?
-When I first started using YT-DLP, I found it a bit cumbersome, as manually entering all the details every time I wanted to use it became tiresome.
+When I first started using YT-DLP, I found it a bit cumbersome, as manually entering all the details every time I wanted to use it was annoying and time-consuming.
 This project was originally developed for my private use, but I decided to release it to the public because I hadn’t come across anything like it.
+(Though I didn't look very hard :P)

-The initial public version (version 1), although better than the bare-bones YT-DLP experience, was difficult to set up, and was easy to mess up as well as being a bit “featureless” in my eyes.
-However, I created version 2 to make the setup process easier and to provide a more streamlined experience.
+The initial public version ([version 1](https://github.com/mrblomblo/yt-dlp-usage-script/releases/tag/Legacy)), although better than the bare-bones YT-DLP experience, was difficult to set up, and was easy to mess up as well as being a bit “featureless” in my eyes.

+I therefore created version 2 to make the setup process easier and to provide a more streamlined and easy-to-use experience.

 ## Disclaimer
 This script is a wrapper for YT-DLP, a command-line tool for downloading videos.
 What you do with the downloaded content is up to you, but please use it responsibly and legally.
 Downloading copyrighted content without permission is illegal.